bk/wmk-docs/content/organization.md

     or the name of the file itself is `index.md` or `index.html` (in which case the relative path is remains the same, except that the extension is of course changed to `.html` if the source is a markdown file).
-  - The processed content will be passed to the Mako template as a string in the context variable `CONTENT`, along with other metadata.
+  - The processed content will be passed to the template as a string in the context variable `CONTENT`, along with other metadata.
   - A YAML datasource can be specified in the metadata block as `LOAD`; the data in this file will be added to the context.
 For further details on the